crystal-lang/crystal-book/syntax_and_semantics/annotations/built_in_annotations.md

 ## ThreadLocal

-The `@[ThreadLocal]` attribute can be applied to class variables and C external variables.
+The `@[ThreadLocal]` annotation can be applied to class variables and C external variables.
 It makes them be thread local.

 ```crystal
 class DontUseThis